sensu/sensu-docs/content/sensu-go/5.16/api/federation.md

 #### EXAMPLE {#clusterscluster-get-example}

-In the following example, querying the `/clusters/:cluster` endpoint returns a JSON Map containing the requested `:etcd-replicator`.
+In the following example, querying the `/clusters/:cluster` endpoint returns a JSON map that contains the requested `:etcd-replicator`.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \